 The large flat rooftop of the hotel proved to be perfect for installing panels and could fit the maximum 100 kW threshold which was eligible for Small-scale Technology Certificates (STCs).

 We established that the hotel would be generating $21,500 per year worth of electricity – based on the new and higher rates.

-After establishing the ideal footprint, Leading Edge Energy went to tender with four top-tier solar installers to identify the best value solution in terms of output, reliability, and lifespan.
+After determining the ideal footprint, Leading Edge Energy went to tender with four top-tier solar installers to identify the best value solution in terms of output, reliability, and lifespan.
 Once presented with the offers, we selected the best value deal and began preparations for the installation.

 As soon as the meter was made ‘solar ready’, the installation went ahead under our supervision and the switch was flicked on.

-The process was repeated at Royal Hotel Singleton, then Pippi’s at the Point, and Bateau Bay Hotel.
+The process was then repeated at Royal Hotel Singleton, then Pippi’s at the Point, and Bateau Bay Hotel.

 46 percent of businesses want cheaper and greener alternatives to grid electricity

 Switching to solar energy makes the above-mentioned hotel group one step closer to carbon neutrality, which is when an organisation reduces or even completely eliminates their carbon dioxide emissions wherever possible, and compensates for the remainder by investing in carbon offsetting projects.

 One way to become carbon neutral is by adopting renewable energy systems, and there’s a steadily growing movement of companies – 46% of the country’s large businesses, according to a report by the Climate Council, that are looking for cheaper and greener alternatives to grid electricity like behind-the-meter generation, battery storage, and power purchase agreements.

 In fact, business installations of solar power have increased by 60% over 2016-2017, with more than 40,000 commercial solar power systems now installed in Australia thereby doubling the capacity of businesses to generate their own solar energy.